-Students in the 9th, 10th and 11th grade will register with a school counselor in the spring of each year.
-Parents and students are also welcomed to make an appointment with their school counselor for an individual planning meeting.
-If a student has not registered by the end of the registration period, a schedule will be assigned to him/ her by the school.
+Students currently in the 9th, 10th and 11th grade will register with the assistance of a school counselor in the spring of each year.
+Parents and students are also welcome to make an appointment with their school counselor for an individual planning meeting.
+If a student has not registered by the end of the registration period, a schedule will be assigned to him/her by the school.